BugSplat-Git/bugsplat-mcp/README.md

 ### create-defect
 Create a new defect in a connected defect tracking system.
-- `stackKeyId`: The Stack Key ID you'd like to log as a defect
+- `stackKeyId`: The Stack Key (Group) ID you'd like to log as a defect
 - `notes`: Notes about the defect you'd like to log

 ### add-defect-link
 Add a link between a BugSplat issue and an existing defect in a connected defect tracking system.
-- `stackKeyId`: The Stack Key ID you'd like to log as a defect
+- `stackKeyId`: The Stack Key (Group) ID you'd like to log as a defect
 - `notes`: Notes about the defect you'd like to log
 - `linkDefectId`: The ID of the defect you'd like to link to

 ### remove-defect-link
 Remove the link between a BugSplat issue and a connected defect tracking system.
 The defect in the defect tracking system will not be deleted, but the link will be removed.
-- `stackKeyId`: The Stack Key ID you'd like to remove the defect from
+- `stackKeyId`: The Stack Key (Group) ID you'd like to remove the defect from

 Each tool will automatically use the credentials provided in your `.env` file or the environment variables configured for the MCP server.